Lyrics

 I was with my friend Lory when her boyfriend called, and she answered her phone with the phrase “What’s up, Buttercup?”
 That sparked the idea for a song.

-The original idea was a Dr. Seussian tribute to our (mine and Carey's) habit of making silly nonsense rhymes when we talk to one another in the privacy of our own home.
+My original thought was to create a Seussian tribute to the habit my then partner Carey and I had of making silly nonsense rhymes when we talked to one another in the privacy of our own homes.
 But pretty quickly, as I started writing, it morphed into an ode to "opposites attract".

 The formation of a lyric often feels to me like the current of a river.
 I have to flow with it, or it can turn into a real struggle.
 And when I let the idea lead, it always takes me to a better place than the one I’d originally conceived.